vasapolrittideah/money-tracker-api/services/api-gateway/README.md

 # api gateway

-The API Gateway serves as the single entry point for all client requests in the moneylog-api microservices architecture.
+The API Gateway serves as the single entry point for all client requests in the money-tracker-api microservices architecture.
 It handles request routing, authentication, rate limiting, and provides a unified HTTP REST API interface while communicating with backend services via gRPC.

 ## Architecture